START-Hack/CityOfStGallen_STARTHACK24/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Name, Name, or Name will be glad to answer your questions during the Deep Dive.
-We’ll also be available on Discord. </p>
+<p align="center"> Nicola Wullschleger, Mariia Kolisnyk, Rahel Rusterholz and Marco Käppeli will be glad to answer your questions during the Deep Dive, during the partner slots and other availabilities. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>